wright-group/WrightTools/paper/paper.md

 ``WrightTools`` offers a set of "artists" to quickly draw typical representations.
 These make it trivial to make beautiful Matplotlib representations of MDS datasets.
-Again, the self-describing internal structure is capitalized upon, auto-filling labels and auto-scaling axes.
+Again, the self-describing internal structure is capitalized upon, auto-filling labels (including units, symbols, and expressions) and auto-scaling axes.
 For higher-than-two dimensional datasets, ``WrightTools`` makes it easy to plot many separate figures that can be looped through using an image viewer or stitched into a looping animated gif.

 # Availability

-``WrightTools`` hosted on GitHub [cite] and archived on Zenodo [@ThompsonBlaiseJonathan2018WrightTools].
+``WrightTools`` is hosted on GitHub [cite] and archived on Zenodo [@ThompsonBlaiseJonathan2018WrightTools].
 ``WrightTools`` is distributed using [pip](http://pypi.org/project/WrightTools/) and [conda](http://anaconda.org/conda-forge/wrighttools) (through conda-forge).
 Documentation is available at [wright.tools](http://wright.tools).